Foods that Make Women Feel Amazing

-As I get older, foods to help women age gracefully is a topic that is near and dear to my heart!
-I have lots of information on what to eat to feel your best, maintain our youthful glow, fight chronic disease and feel our best.
+Because I am older, foods that make women feel amazing and help them age gracefully is a topic that is near and dear to my heart!
+I have lots of info for you on what to eat to feel your best, maintain our youthful glow, and fight chronic disease!

-This post is for ladies only (and for men who want to better understand the women in their life and help them be healthier!:)
+This post is for ladies in mind, but it is also for men who want to better understand the women in their life and help them be healthier!:

-First let’s start off with some of the main health and aging concerns that women over 50 (and even women who are younger) have:
+First of all, let’s start off with some of the main health and aging concerns that women over 50 (and even women who are younger) have:

 Health Concerns for Women: